Lorraine Kelly repeatedly misgenders Sam Smith while discussing Barbie premiere look

 While the majority of the guests opted for Barbie-inspired all-pink outfits, Smith – who has written a song titled “Man I Am” from the perspective of Ken for the Barbie soundtrack – went for a far more casual look.

-Smith, who is non-binary and uses they/them pronouns, wore an oversized navy sweatshirt and baggy jeans to the London event.
+Smith, who is non-binary and uses they/them pronouns, wore an oversized navy sweatshirt with the words “16 XL” emblazoned on the front and baggy jeans to the London event.

 Discussing the outfit on Lorraine, Williams joked that Smith looked like they were dressed for an airport rather than a red carpet event.